-I recently got back from a surprise trip to Iceland for my birthday.
+For my birthday I had a surprise I could hardly believe – a trip to Iceland.
 Since it was a surprise, I didn’t know a whole lot about Iceland before my first visit, although I had some ideas.
 More than anything though, I wish I knew a few things before my first visit.

 2. Unconventional food – I have some food limitations, as I spelled out and defended in “Travel Diary of a Picky Eater.”
 I realize that visiting islands can be a dicey proposition since I don’t eat seafood, but it wasn’t just the seafood that stymied me.
 Just as the Scottish have a propensity to deep fry things, the Icelandic apparently think that fermenting food is a good idea.
 Amongst the more traditional, AKA tourist restaurant finds, were fermented shark, fermented lamb (why oh why) and such.
 But it wasn’t just the sour meats, it was the unconventional meat that troubled me.
 That’s right, I’m talking about whale and puffin.
 I understand the food is traditional, I understand some people like to eat it, fine, I guess.
 But there is no reason to promote it in the touristy areas thereby growing the trade.
 If locals want to eat whale, fine, I don’t like it but it’s not my culture.
 However, I really wish these meats with which many have significant problems weren’t offered at every tourist restaurant in town.